 Granted, a lack of corruption could very well give rise to market reforms and increased economic freedom instead of the other way around.
 However, recent research on China’s anti-corruption reforms suggests that markets may actually pave the way for anti-corruption reforms.
 Summarizing the implications of this research, Lin et al. explain,

-Interesting enough, there is some evidence that suggests that more government hands in the pies increases corruption.
-For example, a 2017 study found that larger municipality councils in Sweden result in more corruption problems.
-A 2009 study found that more government tiers and more public employees lead to more bribery.
-Finally, a 2015 study showed that high levels of regulation are associated with higher levels of corruption (likely because of regulatory capture).
+There is also evidence that suggests that more government fingers in the pies increases corruption.
+For example, a 2017 study finds that larger municipality councils in Sweden result in more corruption problems.
+A 2009 study finds that more government tiers and more public employees lead to more bribery.
+Finally, a 2015 study shows that high levels of regulation are associated with higher levels of corruption (likely because of regulatory capture).